Updated: May 31st, 2026

-One of the best things about spring in Maine is that we finally get to see the sun more regularly.
-This past winter was long, cold and often gloomy,with a lot of snow and far too many grey days.
-That’s why when spring rolls around, and we have days of bright sunshine, one of my favorite things to do is to stand outside with my eyes closed, the warm rays of the sun bathing me in warmth.
+It was a long, cold winter here in Maine, with a lot of snow and far too many grey days.
+And although we’re still seeing some rain, we also have days of bright sunshine.
+When that happens, one of my favorite things to do is to stand outside with my eyes closed, the warm rays of the sun bathing me in warmth.
 So many people I talk to are shocked when I tell them that I don’t always use sunscreen when I’m enjoying these bright moments.

-What they don’t know is that there are a lot of great reasons to skip the sunscreen – if only for a little bit of time every day.
-There are so many benefits of sun exposure that people simply don’t know about — but they should!
+But there’s a lot of great reasons to skip sunscreen – if only for a little bit of time every day.
+There are so many sun benefits that people simply don’t know about — but they should!

 Back when I was a child, growing up in Australia, I spent so much time outside in the sun without ever thinking about sunscreen or wearing a hat to protect my face.
 I did put zinc oxide on my nose, but only because I disliked the constant peeling skin – not because I knew the dangers of too much sun exposure.
-Now, I know more, and I do wear a sunhat to protect the delicate skin on my face.
-But, as I said, I don’t always load up on sunscreen on my arms or legs.
+Because I know more now, I do wear a sunhat to protect the delicate skin on my face.
+But, as I said, I don’t always load my arms and legs up with sunscreen.

-People are surprised that I sometimes recommend going without sunscreen because they hear so much more about the dangers than they do about the benefits of sun exposure.
-And there is so much conflicting information out there, it’s hard to know what is real cause for concern!
+People hear so much about the dangers of sun exposure that they’re surprised that I sometimes recommend going without sunscreen.
+And with so much conflicting information out there, it’s hard to know what is the real cause for concern!

 We’ve heard so much about the risks of unprotected sun exposure that we’re robbing ourselves of the sun benefits.
 And on top of that, sunscreen might not be the best option for protection anyway!
 In fact, sunscreen might actually do more damage to your health than the sun itself!

-The risks of sunscreen use are especially true if you’re using the conventional products so prevalent in the marketplace.
+That’s especially true if you’re using the conventional products so prevalent in the marketplace.
 Just like with the food you eat, it pays to read labels to find out what’s in that cream your skin is absorbing.
 I think it’s time to shine more light on the topic!
-Think about the benefits of sun exposure I lay out in these five reasons to think twice before applying sunscreen this summer.
+Following are five great reasons to think twice before applying sunscreen this summer.

-I’ve written a lot about vitamin D in other published articles, so I won’t spend too much time on it here.
+I have a lot to say about vitamin D, but there are plenty of articles you can read in the health library, so I won’t dwell on it too much here.
 But if you haven’t already heard this, you should know that this powerful vitamin is critical to bone and immune health.
 It’s also been shown to reduce risk of some types of cancer, as well as relieve depression and anxiety.
+And it also helps with weight management if you have adequate levels of vitamin D!

-Research in 2009 showed that nearly ¾ of American teens and adults were deficient in vitamin D. This was a dramatic increase from previous decades, and I would venture a guess that an even higher percentage of people don’t have enough vitamin D to garner all the benefits they could.
+A 2022 analysis of data from 2001 to 2018 from the US National Health and Nutrition Examination Survey showed that 65 % of participants were deficient in vitamin D. This has been rising steadily from decades past, and I’d say it’s likely that an even higher percentage of people don’t have enough vitamin D to garner all the benefits they could.

 So how does the sun factor in?
 Vitamin D production is one of the biggest benefits of sun exposure!
 The UVB rays from the sun are what spurs natural production of vitamin D in your body.
 While some food also contains vitamin D (like fatty fish) you simply can’t get what your body needs by eating.
 One of the best ways to boost your vitamin D is to spend 20 minutes a day letting the sun hit bare skin.